Breaux Brothers

 Breaux Frères or Breaux Brothers (Amédé on accordion, Ophé on guitar, and Cléopha on the fiddle), were Cajun musicians.
 They were the earliest to record the song "Jolie Blonde", under the title of "Ma Blonde Est Partie".

-Amédé Breaux was born on September 1, 1900 north of Rayne, Louisiana near a community called Roberts Cove.
-He died in 1975.
-His father, August Breaux, later moved to north of Egan, Louisiana where he farmed.
+Amédé Breaux was born on September 1, 1900, north of Rayne, Louisiana, near a community called Roberts Cove.
+He died in 1973.
+His father, Auguste Breaux, later moved to north of Egan, Louisiana, where he farmed.
 Amédé started playing the accordion when he was 12 years old and was playing house parties at the age of 14.

 The whole family started playing music at a young age.
+His father, Auguste Breaux, was a well-known accordionist, and his mother played mouth harp.
 When his brothers, Ophey and Clifford, and his sister, Cléoma Breaux Falcon, were old enough they played music together.
 That was when he recorded "Vas y Carrément (Step It Fast)" and "Poor Hobo" in 1929 for Columbia Records.
 After he recorded "Ma Blonde Est Partie" (the earliest version of "Jole Blon" ever recorded) on April 18, 1929, he formed the Breaux Brothers band, consisting of Amédé, Ophey and Clifford.
 According to Cléoma's daughter, while Amédé is credited with writing the song, it was his sister Cléoma Breaux who actually wrote the lyrics while Amédé sung the song on the recording.

-In October 1934, the trio recorded in San Antonio, Texas for Vocalion releasing 16 songs.
+In October 1934, the trio recorded in San Antonio, Texas, for Vocalion Records releasing 16 songs.
 That same year, Alan Lomax recorded the brothers playing "Little Dog Blues".
-In December 1937, they traveled with Joe Falcon and Cléoma Breaux and recorded in Dallas, Texas for Decca Records, usually working together or even recording solo.
+In December 1937, they traveled with Joe Falcon and Cléoma Breaux and recorded in Dallas, Texas, for Decca Records, usually working together or even recording solo.
 Much of this work would be versions of popular country or swing tunes and they would be listed in multiple combinations of their names, sometimes with or without all the members.
 During that session, Clifford would go on to record "Continuer De Sonner" which is an early version of the song "Keep A-Knockin' popularized in 1957 by Little Richard.